Paddyyhqhi/Experiment-of-Attention-Modules-on-WaferMap-Classification/README.md

 ### results.ipynb
 Provide the evalutaions of different modified models.
 ## Models
-This part provide the graphs of models for people to understading the modifications more intuitively.
+This part provide the graphs of models for more intuitively understading the modifications.